jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 ```
 Both of these `AddTwo` functions are equivalent in that they take two input parameters and return a
 single value.
 The `const` keyword for the second is a critical difference in that it creates an immutable
-function that cannot be reassigned to another function or variable in subsequent code while defining the
+function that cannot be reassigned to another function or variable in subsequent code, while defining the
 `AddTwo` function in the first form can be reassigned without the Babel compiler complaining.
 The `const`
 keyword reduces the opportunity for accidentally introducing bugs by preventing the developer from
 reassigning the function with potentially harmful or unintentional effects.